MrRobinOfficial/Guide-UnrealEngine/README.md

     -   ActorComponents that have a transform are known as SceneComponents (`USceneComponent`) and those that can be rendered are PrimitiveComponents (`UPrimitiveComponent`).
     -   `UActorComponent` doesn't appear in the world.
     -   _Common Functions_:
-        -   `BeginPlay()` - Begins Play for component.
+        -   `void BeginPlay()` - Begins Play for component.
-        -   `TickComponent(float DeltaTime, enum ELevelTick TickType, FActorComponentTickFunction* ThisTickFunction)` - Function called every frame on ActorComponent.
+        -   `void TickComponent(float DeltaTime, enum ELevelTick TickType, FActorComponentTickFunction* ThisTickFunction)` - Function called every frame on ActorComponent.
-        -   `EndPlay(const EEndPlayReason::Type EndPlayReason)` - Ends gameplay for component.
+        -   `void EndPlay(const EEndPlayReason::Type EndPlayReason)` - Ends gameplay for component.

 -   [UMovementComponent](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/UMovementComponent) inherit `UActorComponent`